IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

 2. Configure your storage system host attachment.

+    **Important:** The CSI driver does not define hosts on your storage system.

-    **Important:** Be sure to configure your storage system host attachment according to your storage system instructions.
+    Be sure to configure your storage system host attachment according to your storage system instructions.

+    The CSI driver supports the following connectivity for each worker node: Fibre Channel (WWPN), NVMe®/FC (NQN), and iSCSI (IQN).

+    **Note:**
+        - The CSI driver only supports NVMe®/FC on IBM Spectrum Virtualize family products.
+        - For Fibre Channel connectivity be sure that storage system is using one of the fully supported HBAs compatible with your host connection, as listed in the [IBM® System Storage® Interoperation Center (SSIC)](https://www-03.ibm.com/systems/support/storage/ssic/interoperability.wss).
+        - IBM DS8000 family storage systems only supports Fibre Channel connectivity.

     For more information, find your storage system documentation in [IBM Documentation](http://www.ibm.com/docs/).

-    1. Define the host of each worker node on the relevant storage systems with the valid WWPN (for Fibre Channel), NQN (for NVMe-oF/FC), or IQN (for iSCSI) of the node.

-        **Note:**
-            - NVMe-oF/FC is only supported on IBM Spectrum Virtualize family products.
-            - Be sure that storage system is using one of the fully supported HBAs compatible with your host connection, as listed in the [IBM® System Storage® Interoperation Center (SSIC)](https://www-03.ibm.com/systems/support/storage/ssic/interoperability.wss).

-    2. For Fibre Channel, configure the relevant zoning from the storage to the host.

-    3. Ensure proper connectivity.

 3. **For RHEL OS users:** Ensure that the following packages are installed.